datarootsio/terraform-module-azure-snowflake/README.md

 ![dataroots.png](assets/dataroots.png)

 # Terraforming Snowflake
-Part of [Weather Nowcasting](https://dataroots.ghost.io/weather-nowcasting/) - Weather prediction on an NVIDIA jetson with a CI/CD pipeline on the cloud
+Part of [Weather Nowcasting](https://dataroots.ghost.io/weather-nowcasting/) - Weather prediction on an NVIDIA jetson with a CI/CD pipeline on the cloud.
 Shows how Terraform can be used to set up our Snowflake resources.
-On top of that, we present how to load the content of an Azure container into a Snowflake table.
+On top of that, we present how to load in near-real-time the content of an Azure container into a Snowflake table.

 ## General
 This is part of the graduation project of the rootsacademy of March 2022.
 An application to predict weather up to 4 hours in the future based on measurements obtained from a sensor installed on the roof of Dataroots' building.
 These predictions will be based on real-time measurements of the temperature, humidity, pressure, light, sound and a camera pointed towards the sky.
 We also wanted to exercise building the CI/CD pipeline and connection between the edge device and the cloud.
-More information can also be found [here](https://dataroots.ghost.io/weather-nowcasting/).
+More information can also be found [here](https://dataroots.io/research/contributions/weather-nowcasting).

 ## Cloud architecture